blacklightpy/vaultofknowledge/The Ultimate Reality cannot be expressed by Words.md

 - Vyangya Vritthi: Suggestive or Evocative association in poetry ("water" in "feel the water, in her body")
 	- It's an Aurora song lyric.
 "Water" feels like "tranquility".

 ### 1.1.1.
-Types of associations of words and their direct meanings
+Association of words and their direct meanings (Shakthi Vritthi)

+This is called Shakthi Vritthi.

+e.g. "river" meaning "river"

+They are of 3 types:

-- Association of a word with its direct meaning which is based on its constituents
+- Association of a word with its direct meaning which is based on its constituents (Yoga Shakthi Vritthi)
-- Association of a word with its direct meaning when the word has no constituents
+- Association of a word with its direct meaning when the word has no constituents (Roodhi Shakthi Vritthi)
-- Association of a word with its direct meaning which is not based on its constituents
+- Association of a word with its direct meaning which is not based on its constituents (Yoga Roodhi Shakthi Vritthi)
 #### 1.1.1.1.
-Types o
-	- Yoga Shakthi Vritthi: Meaning is derived by the component ("riverbank" is "river" + "bank")
-	- Roodhi Shakthi Vritthi: Meaning is not based on components (the meaning of "house" is not the sum of any words, even in etymology / it stands on its own)
+Association of a word with its direct meaning which is based on its constituents (Yoga Shakthi Vritthi)

+This is called Yoga Shakthi Vritthi.

+e.g. "Riverbank" is "river" + "bank".
+#### 1.1.1.2.
+Association of a word with its direct meaning when the word has no constituents (Roodhi Shakthi Vritthi)

+This is called Roodhi Shakthi Vritthi.

+e.g. "House" is not comprised of any constituents, even etymologically.
+#### 1.1.1.3.
+Association of a word with its direct meaning which is not based on its constituents (Yoga Roodhi Shakthi Vritthi)

-	- Yoga Roodhi Shakthi Vritthi: Meaning is not the sum of its components ("greenhouse" is not "green" + "house", but refers to a house that grows plants)
+This is called Yoga Roodhi Shakthi Vritthi.

+e.g. "Greenhouse" is not "green" + "house", but refers to a house that grows plants.
 ### 1.1.2.
-Types of associations of words and their indirect meanings
+Associations of words and their indirect meanings (Lakshana Vritthi)

+### 1.1.3.
+Associations of words and their metaphorical meanings (Guna Vritthi)

+### 1.1.4.
+Associations of words and their suggestive or evocative meanings as used in poetry (Vyangya Vritthi)

+Suggestive or Evocative association in poetry ("water" in "feel the water, in her body")
+	- It's an Aurora song lyric.
+"Water" feels like "tranquility".